Meaningful Music

 Below are my translations and performances of a number of his songs.

-Road Song Or “Po Smolenskoy Doroge”
+My Older Version Of Road Song Or “Po Smolenskoy Doroge”

 As you can see, to make the songs palatable and relatable to English-speaking audiences, I chose to get rid of Russian references like the city of Smolensk in this song, while keeping the main ideas of the songs.
 Here is the song and video on YouTube: